adriaan-vd-graaf/genome_integration/README.md

 You require the following (large) data for running a succesful MR-link analysis

 - One cohort with individual level genotype and phenotype data
-- Gene expression summary statistics of multiple gene expression traits*
+- Gene expression summary statistics of multiple gene expression traits
 - (Recommended) a cohort with reference genotypes of sufficient size (n >= 5,000)

-[*] Only gene expression data is supported, other _cis_-regulated phenotypes can be implemented if there is demand.
-Please open an issue in the issue tracker if you want to run other _cis_-regulated phenotypes.

 __Nb.__ The source of these data needs to be from an ethnically matched population (genotypes _and_ summary statistics)